List of birds of Indiana

 This list of birds of Indiana includes species documented in the U.S. state of Indiana and accepted by the Indiana Bird Records Committee (IBRC) of the Indiana Audubon Society.
 As of January 2022, there were 422 species included in the official list.
 Of them, 133 are classed as rare, 10 have been introduced to North America, three are extinct, and three have been extirpated.
+An additional accidental species has been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in Indiana as permanent residents, summer or winter visitors, or migrants.
 The following tags are used to designate some species: